 The star of the show here?
 Lemon.
 But, not any lemon, no.

 Grilling the lemons take just a few minutes and lead to a deeper citrus flavor with a slight char.
 It’s delicious when turned into a vinaigrette.
+To do this, a gas grill that is small or medium in size will work just fine (plus, they’re more portable and lightweight, great for bringing along on picnics!).

 The punchy flavors of this Grilled Lemon Chickpea Salad makes it the perfect summer salad.
 Not to mention, it just looks really pretty, too.